f-felicio/f-felicio/README.md

 ## Hi there, I'm Felipe 👋

-I have 1 million ideas
-some of them become apps 🚀
+I have 1 million ideas and some of them become apps 🚀.
 FullStack Developer
-#reactnative 💙
+React Native 💙

 ### :octocat: Currently working on ...
 * Javascript